hunterloftis/playfuljs/content/articles/particles2.md

 ### Moving particles

-We want to launch our water droplets into the air with some velocity, so let's give Particle a *move* method that we'll use to create a spray.
+We want to launch our water droplets into the air with some velocity, so let's give Particle a *move* method that we'll use to spray particles at some horizontal (x) and vertical (y) speed.

 ```js
 Particle.prototype.move = function(x, y) {